Find the best and most trustworthy places to play online poker.

 Online Poker Legality

 There are many countries around the world whose residents enjoy playing online poker.
-Even in the United States, it’s perfectly legal for individuals to unwind at the virtual poker games.
-While there’s a lot of gray area and confusion associated with the UIGEA, this federal legislation penalizes companies who offer online games in the United States, not the players themselves.
+Even in the United States, it’s perfectly legal for individuals to unwind at the virtual poker games across various states.
 Some states (currently NJ, NV, DE) have specifically authorized online poker and set up regulatory authorities.
-In most states, there isn’t any relevant legislation either way, so you can feel comfortable playing without fear of legal trouble.

 Online Poker Security